CopyChef/CopyChef/README.md

 npm install

 ### Unsolved Problems/Hurdles
--
 - add ability to update and remove recipes
-- add more recipes from local restaurants
+- add more recipes from local restaurants i.e. Girl and the Goat, Frontera...
 - adding ability to favorite recipes
 - fix broken images
+- Adding a jQuery method for being able to add ingredients and directions and uploading an image to a new recipe